 Discussion around patient education included shared language and a 2016 white paper on consistent language around molecular and biomarker testing from the LUNGevity Foundation.
 Words matter.
 "Is it a biomarker?
 Is it a mutation?
-Is it a variant?...The genomics field has moved away from some of the terms.
+Is it a variant?...
+The genomics field has moved away from some of the terms.
 For example, we're not supposed to say mutation anymore, but we've come to understand [that is the term] patients want us to use.
 They understand and accept the term mutation.
-Shouldn't we ask patients first about the language helps and allows everyone-patients, caregivers, and providers to understand molecular testing and ways that it may impact treatment decisions.
+Shouldn't we ask patients first about the language they prefer?"
+There was consensus that shared language helps and allows everyone-patients, caregivers, and providers-to understand molecular testing and ways that it may impact treatment decisions.
 Tools like ACCC's biomarker lexicon can help guide these discussions.